-Cool Guy: What are you talking about?
+Cool Guy: (Laughing nervously with the three girls he came in with standing right behind him) What are you talking about?
 That wasn’t me.
 I used to bartend, bro.

 Me: You did?
 Why didn’t you say so in the first place?
 You must know the secret handshake, then.
 If you know the secret bartender handshake I can give you free drinks all night.

 Me: Ohhhhh, I get it.
-You believe you’ve stumbled upon a yard sale, where you can bargain for used items, like old books and shabby knick-knacks.
+You believe you’ve stumbled upon a garage sale, where you can bargain for used items, like old books and shabby knick-knacks.

 Me: Well, there’s this half of a Coors Light left in the bottle that this guy didn’t drink.
 You can have the rest of it for $2.